simonmichael/metapong/README.md

 Install as above.
 Test what can be tested (docs, installation, game..)

-Join #haskell-game on Freenode, send feedback to sm.
+Join #haskell-game on Freenode, give feedback.

 ## Developers: How to develop